 Free Consultations With Lawyers Handling Construction Project Accidents In Peoria

 If you have been injured or lost a loved one in a Peoria construction site accident, you are likely entitled to receive financial compensation for your damages and losses.
 However, these cases can be extremely complex and require the skills of a personal injury attorney who specializes in wrongful death cases, construction accidents, and premises liability lawsuits.
-A lawyer working on your behalf can review your case to determine if additional negligent third parties are also responsible.
+A Peoria construction worker injury lawyer working on your behalf can review your case to determine if additional negligent third parties are also responsible.
 Holding the third party financially accountable could provide you and your family additional financial compensation.

 The legal team of dedicated attorneys at Rosenfeld Injury Lawyers will handle every aspect of your claim from gathering evidence, speaking to eyewitnesses, filing necessary documentation in the appropriate county courthouse, and preparing your case for trial.
 Contact us today at (888) 424-5757 to schedule an appointment for a free, initial consultation to discuss the merits of your case and your legal options to proceed.
 We provide a “No Win/No Fee" Guarantee, which means if we are unable to secure a jury trial award or negotiate an acceptable out of court settlement, you owe us nothing.